jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

 You can now specify which Spotlight users are entitled to view which Spotlight connections from the command line.
 Click [Windows Powershell / Manage access to Spotlight connections Command line][enterprise_commandline_userlevelaccess] for more information.

+## Upload to Spotlight Cloud
+New Spotlight Cloud Future Incompatibility alarm and Spotlight Cloud Incompatibility alarm.

 {% include links.html %}